 I enjoyed writing that article.
 It instructed me in many ways.
 And readers loved it.

-I really think you should read it if you haven’t.
+I think you should read it if you haven’t.

 You’ll surely learn a thing or two.